pmocz/ditalini/README.md

 The `.github/workflows` directory contains this projects' continuous integration workflows for GitHub Actions.

-The `pylint` workflow runs automatically after each push to check for errors in the python code
+The `pip` workflow runs automatically after each commit and ensures that packages can be built successfully and that tests pass.